 This excess blood flow places a strain on the leg veins responsible for moving the blood upwards and back to the heart.
 This can cause varicose veins to become worse or form.
-These symptoms disappear once the woman has completed her menstrual cycle.
+These symptoms disappear once the woman has completed her period.
 Although there is not a lot of research currently available, the changes in the size of the varicose veins at different times during the menstrual cycle have been demonstrated and measured by two sample studies.

 Studies on Varicose Veins and Menstrual Cycles